tehryn/IPK/readme.md

 consume such amount of time.
 To be honest, this code is one of worst I have ever created and program is not effective as it could be, in fact it is very ineffective and slow.
 There are some memory leaks, that I cann't explain.
-Evan valgrind did not recognize where they come from.
+Evan valgrind did not recognize where they come from and if I put *return 0* as a first line of main function, the memory leaks are still there.
 But I also **think** that I did good job and program works as it should be.
 It was not easy for me and I am glad we had such projects in this semester.

 ##POSSIBLE EXTENSIONS
 There was some specified extensions in presentation a some on the forum and sometimes it wasn't clear what we should do.
 So I do not know if I made any extensions, but I will try to explain my "features".
+It is possible that none of this is extension, but it will explain the way I wrote program too.

 ###Protocol
 In *ftrest* user is free to specify which protocol he/she wants to use.
 Default